-Crontab is basically used in order to see the commands and to schedule the commands further so that they can be executed periodically.
-For the usage of this command, we need to follow following steps.
+Crontab command is used to list and edit cron jobs.
+For the usage of this command, we need to follow the following steps.

 In order to check which crontabs are running presently on our system, we will use the command “sudo crontab –l”.